FOREST, SENSES, PRESENCE

 Shinrin Yoku – Forest bathing - Nature therapy

-The benevolence of nature, the driving force behind my artistic approach, naturally led me to Shinrin Yoku.
-Currently training to become a certified guide (summer 2025), I now offer forest immersion experiences where time slows down and you can reconnect deeply with yourself and with life.
+My love of nature, the driving force behind my artistic approach, naturally led me to Shinrin Yoku.
+Now, a certified guide (AGSY.ca) I offer forest immersion experiences where time slows down and you can reconnect deeply with yourself and with life.

 The benefits of Shinrin Yoku